-No remuneration options were granted to Key Management Personnel during the years ended 30 June 2023 and 30 June 2022.
+No remuneration options were granted to directors or key management personnel during the year ended 30 June 2023.

 The Company has not granted any options over unissued ordinary shares since the end of the financial year to any Key Management Personnel as part of their remuneration.